Councillor Lyn Harley

-Cynthia joined the council in 2006, she’s married to Rob, they have two children & three grandchildren.
+Cynthia joined the council in 2006, she is widowed and has two children & three grandchildren.
 Before having her family, Cynth worked in an office and in various shops, afterwards she trained as an auxiliary nurse, but gave up work because of her disability.
 Cynth did voluntary work in a computer training workshop, and taught office & workshop procedures, desk top publishing and NVQ in information technology.
 Cynth uses her wheelchair or electric scooter to get around so appreciates some of the problems associated with access and disability.
 She helps to advise the council on accessibility.

 Address: 17 Barleydale Drive, Trowell Park, Trowell, Nottingham NG9 3QS

 Councillor Ben Melling

 I’m originally from Sutton-In-Ashfield, I have spent over 10 years as a professional practitioner in youth and community work, working across Derbyshire and Nottinghamshire.
 I moved to Trowell in the late summer of 2019 after falling in love with the area, the people and location, with its fantastic links to both cities.
 I have many interests and passions including supporting Mansfield town, keeping fit, community work and of course eating food.
 I want to encourage equality and diversity and above all hope the Trowell grow by providing positive activities for its young people.

 Martin moved into the village in July 2014 with his wife and daughter.
 Martin was co-opted on to Trowell Parish Council in June 2017.
 Martin is an Engineering professional (30 years in industry) and continues to work as an independent engineering management consultant.
 Martin has a special interest in the environment and community, he wishes to be involved in issues that affect the Village of Trowell.

 Address: 126 Ilkeston Road, Trowell, Nottingham, NG9 3PX